 If you recently purchased a new PC or laptop, you’re probably learning your way around Windows 11.
 Microsoft’s latest operating system was released in October 2021, and you’ll find it pre-installed on newer machines.

 You may also qualify for a free upgrade on your existing Windows 10 PC.
 While Microsoft suggests you wait until you get a notification through Windows Update if and when your PC is ready for an upgrade, there is something of a shortcut.
 Tap or click here for instructions.

-There are quite a few changes you may want to check out in Windows 11.
+You may want to check out a few changes in Windows 11.
 They can help you maintain focus or provide faster ways to get things done.
 You can even play around with some settings to make the new Windows feel like past versions.
 We’ll go through some of them to help you get started.

 This tip is brought to you by our sponsor, Dell.
 Read to the end to see how Dell can help you find the right tech to get the job done.

 1. Customize quick settings